Advice for driving in windy conditions

 5. Watch out for exposed areas

-6. Be extra-careful when overtaking
+6. Be extra careful when overtaking

 High-sided vehicles like vans, lorries and caravans can be very dangerous in windy weather, as they’re more prone to buffeting and swaying.
-Cars might feel more secure, but be extra careful when overtaking large, wide vehicles.
-It’s difficult to predict how they may respond – a sudden gust of wind could hit you as you pass them, so calculate your manoeuvre and only overtake when it’s safe to do so.
+Cars might feel more secure, but be particularly careful when overtaking large, wide vehicles.

 7. Keep your distance

 Keep an extra distance between you and the vehicle in front.
 It gives you more time to slow down or brake if they’re suddenly blown off course.
-If it’s exceptionally windy you should be extra careful when overtaking another vehicle as one of you could be blown towards the path of the other.

 8. Give cyclists and motorcyclists a wide berth

-Allow plenty of room when passing bicycles or motorbikes – they’re far more vulnerable to gusts of wind, and less stable than a four-wheeled vehicle.
+Allow plenty of room when passing bicycles or motorbikes – they’re far more vulnerable to gusts of wind and less stable than a four-wheeled vehicle.

 9. Watch out for debris on the road

 Twigs and branches in the road could mean there’s a fallen tree or large branch ahead and driving over debris could also damage your car.
-If the road is blocked and poses an immediate danger to other road users, you should call emergency services to let them know.
+If the road is blocked and poses an immediate danger to other road users, you should call the emergency services to let them know.

 10. Park safely